fake-name/xA-Scraper/README.md

  - Pyramid
  - Mako
  - BeautifulSoup 4
+ - others

+The preferred bootstrap method is to use `run.sh` from the repository root.
+It will ensure the required packages are available (build-essential, libxml2 libxslt1-dev python3-dev libz-dev), and then install all the required python modules in a local virtualenv.
+Additonally, it checks if the virtualenv is present, so once it's created, `./run.sh` will just source the venv, and run the scraper witout any reinstallation.

 Currently, there are some aspects that need work.
 The artist selection system is currently a bit broken, as I was in the process of converting it from being based on text-files to being stored in the database.
 Currently, there isn't a clean way to remove artists from the scrape list, though you can add or modify them.